w3f/polkadot-wiki/docs/learn/learn-staking.md

 {{ polkadot: DOT is inflationary; there is no maximum number of DOT.
-Inflation is designed to be approximately 10% annually, with validator rewards being a function of the amount staked and the remainder going to treasury.
+Inflation is designed to be approximately 10% annually, with validator rewards being a function of the amount staked and the remainder going to the treasury.
 The current token supply of DOT is ~1,000,000,000, as a result of [redenomination](../general/redenomination.md). :polkadot }}

 {{ kusama: KSM is inflationary; there is no maximum number of KSM.
-Inflation is designed to be approximately 10% annually, with validator rewards being a function of the amount staked and the remainder going to treasury.
+Inflation is designed to be approximately 10% annually, with validator rewards being a function of the amount staked and the remainder going to the treasury.
 The current token supply of KSM is ~10,000,000. :kusama }}

 There is an _ideal staking rate_ that the network tries to maintain.
 The goal is to have the _system staking rate_ meet the _ideal staking rate_.